Darbar (film)

 The film is Rajinikanth's first role as a police officer in 27 years following Pandiyan (1992).
 The project's working title was Thalaivar 167 and the title Darbar was officially announced on 9 April 2019.
 Principal photography commenced the same month, mostly in Mumbai, and was completed in October 2019.
 Anirudh Ravichander composed the music for the film.
 The cinematographer was Santosh Sivan and the editor was A. Sreekar Prasad.

 Darbar was released theatrically in India on 9 January 2020, coinciding with the Pongal festival.
-The film met with mixed reviews upon release and grossed ₹250 crore crore at the box office, making it the highest-grossing Tamil film of 2020.
-Despite this, it became a box office bomb, which caused distributors to threaten hunger strikes and demand Rajinikanth recoup their losses.
+The film met with mixed reviews upon release with praise for Rajinikanth’s performance and grossed ₹250 crore at the box office, making it the highest-grossing Tamil film of 2020 and 4th highest-grossing Indian film of 2020.

+Darbar became Rajinikanth’s fifth film to gross over ₹200 crore worldwide, following Enthiran, Kabali, 2.0, and Petta.

 Plot

 Mumbai Police Commissioner Aditya Arunachalam kills gangsters in the city in police encounters.
 His behaviour received widespread condemnation, and the National Human Rights Commission of India decided to act against him.
 One of the panellists on the commission, a former friend of Aditya, discovers the murder of his daughter Valli sparked his killing spree.

 Past: A minister assigns Aditya to Mumbai as the new Commissioner to curb the rampant drug trafficking and prostitution in the city.
 Upon arriving in Mumbai, he rescues three kidnapped women, one of whom is the daughter of the Deputy Chief Minister of Maharashtra.
 Sensing an opportunity, Aditya uses the kidnapped women as an excuse to initiate a campaign against the city's drug trafficking and prostitution rings.
 His efforts are highly successful; the police arrest numerous drug dealers and child traffickers.

 Among the arrested is Ajay Malhotra, the son of influential industrialist Vinod Malhotra, who attempts to bail out Ajay, but Aditya refuses bail.
 Aditya, seeking Ajay's testimony on his involvement in drug smuggling, visits him in prison and discovers a proxy in his place.
-He asks the state and central governments to investigate and discovers the officials assigned to Ajay's casework for Vinod.
+He asks the state and central governments to investigate and discovers the officials assigned to Ajay's case work for Vinod.
 Through a covert investigation, Aditya learns Ajay is hiding in Bangkok and has the Royal Thai Police arrest him on passport fraud charges.

 Corrupt diplomats on Vinod's payroll falsely declare Ajay imprisoned in India, which leads to his release from Thai custody.
 Undeterred, Aditya returns to India and has Ajay's proxy killed with the excuse of self-defence and announces that they will display Ajay's corpse to the media.
 Vinod's accomplices, cornered and with no other options, turn against him; to save themselves, they have Ajay secretly returned to India and killed.
 At Ajay's wake, however, it is revealed Ajay is not Vinod's son but that of feared mafia boss Hariharan "Hari" Chopra, who is responsible for the massacre of 17 policemen in Mumbai.